-Furthermore, allies of President Donald Trump have previously pressed for an investigation.
+Furthermore, allies of President Donald Trump have previously pressed for an investigation into the matter.
 Powell described the DOJ inquiry as a pressure campaign led by the White House.
 Any evidence of mismanagement or fraud, as Trump administration officials have suggested, could prove a useful pretext for removing Powell.
 Conversely, the president has repeatedly lambasted for interest rates higher than he would like.

 Powell’s critics have pointed to certain features of the building plans as unnecessary to some extent.
 These include vegetated roofs and changes to the elevator.
 However, the Fed has fired back as it noted the price tag for the renovation has more to do with the challenges of building.
 This is particularly underground, in what was once a swamp near the Tidal Basin along the Potomac River.